 If a scan frame is received when macAutoRequest is set to TRUE, the list of group descriptor structures shall be stored by the MAC sublayer until the scan is complete; at this time, the list shall be sent to the next higher layer in the GroupDescriptorList parameter of the MLME-SCAN.confirm primitive.
 A PD shall be able to store at least one group descriptor.
 A scan frame shall be assumed to be unique if it contains both a group ID and a source address that has not been seen before during the scan of the current channel.

-If a scan frame is received when macAutoRequest is set to FALSE, each recorded group descriptor is sent to the next higher layer in a separate MLME-Group-NOTIFY.indication primitive as described in subclause 6.1.9.
-A received scan frame containing one or more octets of payload shall also cause the group descriptor to be sent to the next higher layer via the MLME-Group-NOTIFY.indication primitive.
+If a scan frame is received when macAutoRequest is set to FALSE, each recorded group descriptor is sent to the next higher layer in a separate MLME-GROUP-NOTIFY.indication primitive as described in subclause 6.1.9.
+A received scan frame containing one or more octets of payload shall also cause the group descriptor to be sent to the next higher layer via the MLME-GROUP-NOTIFY.indication primitive.
 Once the scan with macAutoRequest set to FALSE is complete, the MLME-SCAN.confirm shall be issued to the next higher layer with a null GroupDescriptorList.

 For UWB PHYs, the scan request is repeated for each preamble code.